-Do you have a concern, complaint or question about the Port Lands Flood Protection Project?
+Do you have a concern, complaint or question about construction on the Port Lands Flood Protection Project?
 Access the form below to submit your inquiry to the project team.

 Currently, about 290 hectares (715 acres) of southeastern downtown are at risk of flooding from the Don River watershed.
 This includes parts of the Port Lands, South Riverdale, Leslieville, south of Eastern Avenue and the East Harbour development site.
 Port Lands Flood Protection is a solution to flood protect these lands and enable the transformation of the underused Port Lands into a place where people can live, work and play, while still preserving some industrial uses.This project involves excavating a new river valley and a creating a naturalized mouth for the Don River in the Port Lands.
 The project also includes new parks, aquatic habitat and infrastructure such as roads, bridges, utilities and transit infrastructure to support future development.
 The project includes: